Please note that Tapas no longer supports Internet Explorer.

 Insufferable ruffian firmly deserved it.
 And how much worse can it get at this point, really?
 He’ll dismember me harder?

-Swiftly dismantling the connectivity again, stashed the phone away and eyed the pitch black debris.
+I thread the pitch black debris.
 It helped that I knew the area.
 Darted towards my maimed computer and immediately ran off, hugging it close to my chest.

 Fortunately, the speech came from outside of this classroom.

-I began pulling out my precious junk and gently pulling it apart.
+I began pulling out my precious junk, and gently pulling it apart.
 The talkers were here to stay, too.
 I had no choice but eavesdrop.

 “But can you just imagine how she felt?”

-“I was there.”
+“I was there, Eli.”

 “Yet you don’t seem to care!
 I can’t put that crying out of my mind.
 The wailing.
 Pleading.”